 Death Benefits can Contain Tax Liability: Any accumulated value in your variable annuity over and above the total of the deposits is fully taxable as ordinary income.
 This tax is passed on to your heirs.
 Make sure you fully understand the tax implications of a variable annuity.

 Confusing and Hard to Understand: Variable annuities contain fees, expenses and it is crucial to fully understand how they work and how their features can benefit you.

-There are benefits associated with variable annuities such as tax-deferred growth and the ability to provide income.
-Please make certain you fully understand how these products work.
+There are benefits associated with variable annuities, such as tax-deferred growth and the ability to provide income.
+Please make sure you fully understand how these products work.